 Solution Proposals are innovative ways in which cities have become smarter.
 This could have been through using new technologies, or by combining existing technologies in new ways.
-Innovative approaches to organizing the stakeholders or leveraging systems available in other cities can also lead to major advances, and are therefore considered as well.
-All validated SPs will be published on the Platform.
-This will allow the stakeholders, in particular city authorities, to discover all innovations that are submitted to the Platform.
+Innovative approaches to organizing the stakeholders or leveraging systems available in other cities can also lead to major advances.
+The SPs published on the Platform allow the stakeholders, in particular city authorities, to discover all kind of innovations in different areas.

 Keys to Innovation are one of the central outputs.
 Keys to Innovation are drawn from selected Solution Proposals by the technical Working Groups.
 The selection of the Solution Proposals is based on the following evaluation criteria: applicability, simplicity, affordability, usability, the extent to which it addresses integration and if the potential impact is significant.

 Completed Key Innovations will be sent to the Finance Group, which will assist the Working Groups in refining the financial information, provide information on potential financing sources and provide other information to enhance the deployment potential of the Key to Innovation.
 The combined information is the so-called “Toolkit”, which can also be understood as a kind of deployment template.

 The basic idea of the City profiles is to allow users to find smart city solutions suitable to their city.
 To achieve this, we are:

 - setting out which cities across Europe have smart city projects, and to characterise them by climate, population density, etc;

 - link the Smart City Innovations submitted, profiled and studied on this site to Profiles of the cit(ies) they have been piloted in, if any;

 - characterise the suitability of each Smart City Innovation by 'city type'.

 Your public profile is your presence on this site - it tells other users about you, and links to and from all of your blog posts, comments and Solution Proposals.